Aller au contenu

 Weaknesses:

-• Higher price than Yves Rocher for comparable results
+• Costs more than Yves Rocher for results that are roughly equivalent

-Best for: pharmacy regulars wanting a proven regulating shampoo.
+Best for: pharmacy regulars who want a regulating shampoo with proven track record.

-Cattier relies on green clay, a natural active known for absorbing excess sebum and purifying the scalp.
-The oily hair shampoo is certified organic and provides a lasting sensation of freshness.
+Cattier built its reputation on green clay, a natural active that absorbs excess sebum and pulls impurities out of the scalp.
+The oily hair shampoo is certified organic and leaves a fresh, almost cooling sensation on the scalp.

 Strengths: